2014: the Ivany Report told us "Now or Never" - Nova Scotia is in crisis

 to become THE place to live, work, play, and thrive in Nova Scotia!

 We know there are people in our community with terrific business ideas who are ready to take action to help our region succeed economically.
 If you're one of them, AIRO can support you in making your idea a reality.
-We can give you advice, connect you to other helpful resources, and potentially micro-fund your idea with a loan or investment.
+We can give you advice, connect you to other helpful resources, and potentially micro-fund your idea with a loan.
 Our funding cap is $10,000, but we’re flexible if the right criteria are met.

 If you have an idea for a new business or want to expand your existing business, we want to know more about it.
 Don't be shy!
 Just complete the information form that applies to you.
 We’ll review your idea and contact you with next steps.

 If you have a great idea but don’t want to build a business of your own, we’d still like to hear about it.
 We might be able to find someone else to bring your idea to life.
-Just connect with us and we'll set up a time to chat!
+Just and we'll set up a time to chat!

-Since our inception, we have received 95 requests for support (and more are received weekly!).
+Since our founding in 2016, we have received over 130 requests for support (and more are received weekly!).
 Not all of those have been for funding – some simply needed help sorting out their project concept and getting pointed in the right direction.
-Of those who have requested financial support, 47 have been funded…and counting as there are usually a dozen applications in the process of being funded at any given time.
-These initiatives directly support more than 125 full, part-time, and seasonal jobs (not to mention all of the spin-off employment involved)!
+Of those who have requested financial support, 69 have been funded…and counting as there are usually several applications in the pipeline at any given time.
+This funding has directly supported more than 156 full-time, part-time, and seasonal jobs (not to mention all of the spin-off employment involved)!

-We believe in the potential of our region.
-We're dedicated to stimulating entrepreneurial activity in Annapolis Royal and Annapolis County through research, funding and collaborative action.
+We believe in the potential of our region— we're dedicated to stimulating entrepreneurial activity in Annapolis Royal and Annapolis County through microlending.
+We also believe that the AIRO model can be replicated successfully anywhere in rural Canada.